-40The symmetric matrix characterizing property Due to the general nature of $\dot{\underline{d}}$, equality $$\underline{G} = \underline{M} \, \underline{\ddot{d}} \tag{2.103}$$ is implied, which points out the mass matrix role in transforming the DOF vector second derivative in time (i.e. nodal translational and rotational accelerations) into the generalized force components that are to be applied in order to sustain such variation of motion.
+$^{\rm 43}{\rm The}$ symmetric matrix characterizing property tional accelerations) into the generalized force components that are to be applied in order to sustain such variation of motion.
 2.4.2 Lumped mass matrix formulation In a few applications, a diagonal form for the mass matrix is preferred at the expense of a) a strict adherence to energy consistency with regard to rotational motions, and b) some arbitrariness in its definition.
 The finite element volume is ideally partitioned into a set of influence domains, one each node.
-In the case of the four-noded quadrilateral, material points whose ξ, η isoparametric coordinates fall within the first, second, third and fourth quadrant are associated to nodes n3, n4, n1 and n2, respectively; those distributed masses are then ideally accumulated at the associated node.
-A group of four concentrated nodal masses is thus defined, whose motion is defined based on single translational DOFs, and not on the plurality of weighted contributions that induces the nonzero, nondiagonal terms at the consistent mass matrix.
+In the case of the four-noded quadrilateral, material points whose $\xi, \eta$ isoparametric coordinates fall within the first, second, third and fourth quadrant are associated to nodes n3, n4, n1 and n2, respectively; those distributed masses are then ideally accumulated at the associated node.
+A group of four concentrated nodal masses is thus defined, whose motion is defined based on single translational dofs, and not on the plurality of weighted contributions that induces the nonzero, nondiagonal terms at the consistent mass matrix.
 This undue material accumulation at the element periphery produces a spurious increase of the moment of inertia, condition, this, that may only be worsened if (positive) rotational inertias are introduced at nodes.
 Those nodal rotational inertias are however required in associating a bounded angular acceleration to unbalanced nodal torques; solution methods based on the mass matrix inversion, e.g. explicit dynamic procedures, are precluded otherwise.
 Since there is no consensus on the quantification those inertial terms, the reader is addressed to specialized literature.
 The effect of this elemental overestimation on the rotational inertia of the modeled structures decreases with mesh refinement, and it vanishes for a theoretically vanishing element size.
-2.5 External forces Energetically consistent external actions may be applied at the nodal DOFs, that may be interpreted as concentrated forces and moments; their physical rationalization outside the discretized structure framework - and in particular back to the underlying elastic continua theory - is far from being trivial.
+2.5 External forces Energetically consistent external actions may be applied at the nodal dofs, that may be interpreted as concentrated forces and moments; their physical rationalization outside the discretized structure framework - and in particular back to the underlying elastic continua theory - is far from being trivial.

 Surface tractions and volumetric loads are instead naturally tied with the continuum formulation, and are usually employed in formalizing the load condition of structural components.
 The present paragraph derives the equivalent nodal representation of distributed actions acting on the domain of a single finite element; the inverse relation provides a finite, distributed traction counterpart to concentrated actions applied at the nodes of a discretized FE model.
 The $\underline{\underline{S}}$ set of elementary deformation modes that is introduced in the context of the element mass matrix derivation, see Eqn.
-2.96, is employed to define a virtual displacement field within the element domain based on the virtual variation $\delta \underline{d}$ of its nodal DOFs values, i.e. $$\delta \underline{\mathbf{u}}(\xi, \eta, z) = \underline{\mathbf{S}}(\xi, \eta, z) \delta \underline{\mathbf{d}}, \qquad (2.104)$$ see also Eq.
-2.97.
+2.98, is employed to define a virtual displacement field within the element domain based on the virtual variation $\delta \underline{d}$ of its nodal dofs values, i.e. $$\delta \underline{\mathbf{u}}(\xi, \eta, z) = \underline{\mathbf{S}}(\xi, \eta, z) \delta \underline{\mathbf{d}}, \qquad (2.106)$$ see also Eq.
+2.99.